Explore

 The Museum of Medieval Stockholm

-– Discover Life in the City’s Oldest Streets
+– Life in the City’s Oldest Streets

 Stockholm's city wall from the 16th century, in its original location under Helgeandsholmen.
 Photo: Jssfrk.
 CC0 1.0 Universal